frankovacevich/python_gedcom_to_html/README.md

         self.children = children_
 ```

+![sample](https://raw.githubusercontent.com/frankovacevich/python_gedcom_to_html/master/tree_sample.png)

+I omitted couples and focues only on the parent-children relations.
+This is because I wanted a compact form of the tree (my family was large and it was the only way to fit all of it in an A4 paper).
+Some tweaks could be added to add spouses, though.

 Hope you find it useful!

-![sample](https://raw.githubusercontent.com/frankovacevich/python_gedcom_to_html/master/tree_sample.png)